Owen Hunt: Storylines

-In Season 11, Owen develops a relationship with Amelia Shepherd.
-This is off and on throughout Season 11 and 12 until the end of Season 12 where he and Amelia get married, after Amelia proposes to him.
+In Season 11, Owen develops a relationship with Amelia Shepherd (Caterina Scorsone).
+This is on-and-off throughout Seasons 11 and 12 until the end of Season 12 where he and Amelia get married, after Amelia proposes to him.
 Owen is attracted to Amelia's desire for a "real family" and children.

 In Season 14, after going through a series of marital issues, Owen decides to pursue a divorce from Amelia, citing Amelia's reversal on wanting to have children and her increasingly erratic behavior.
 Owen listens to Amelia when she, in a fit of pique, tells him to go be with Teddy.
-As a result, he flies to Germany to be with Teddy, but, after they spend the night together, Owen reveals he is there at his wife's suggestion.
+As a result, he flies to Germany to be with Teddy, but after they spend the night together, Owen reveals he is there at his wife's suggestion.
 Teddy is insulted he made her a last choice, citing his inability to be alone, and Teddy breaks it off.
 Owen returns to Grey Sloan alone.
 It is later discovered that Amelia's behavior was caused by a brain tumor.
 In a reversal of blame, Amelia is angry that Owen placed sole blame on her for their marital issues, as well as committing adultery with Teddy, since he ignored all of her tumor symptoms as selfishness and poor character.
 Despite pursuing their divorce, they continue sleeping together.
 Owen decides to pursue his lifelong dream of fatherhood alone and begins fostering Leo, a baby who was given up by his teenage mother.
 When Amelia finds Leo's mother, Betty, homeless and addicted to drugs, Amelia takes Betty in, and, together, Owen and Amelia take care of Leo and Betty at Owen's home, reconciling and deciding to stay in their relationship and renew their marriage.

 In Season 15, Owen and Amelia have a strong relationship, which is interrupted by the news that Teddy is pregnant with Owen's child.
 Teddy did not tell Owen at first, because she knew he would leave Amelia for the chance to be a father, and Teddy does not want to be with Owen after he made her his alternate choice.
 Owen is upset because he would not have reconciled with Amelia or fostered Leo if Teddy had told him earlier that he was expecting a biological child.
 This causes additional tension with Amelia, who knows Owen would have left her without trying to salvage their marriage.
 In light of Teddy's disinterest, Owen tells Amelia he chooses her.